yunqiqiliang/clickzetta-semantic-model-generator/README.md

 # semantic-model-generator

-The ClickZetta Semantic Model Generator is a Streamlit-based companion app that helps teams inspect ClickZetta tables, scaffold semantic YAML, and iterate on partner integrations.
-It now targets ClickZetta’s Lakehouse APIs and ClickZetta volumes by default.
+The ClickZetta Semantic Model Generator is a Streamlit companion built for ClickZetta teams.
+Use it to explore Lakehouse metadata, author and refine semantic YAML, and plug into partner workflows—everything runs against ClickZetta’s Lakehouse APIs and backed volumes by default.

 ## Requirements